 - Students may “flex” one meal per weekday in the SHU Shop Market rather than using the meal swipe in the dining room.

 - Student IDs must be presented to gain entrance to the dining hall.

-- Hand sanitizer stations are available at the entrance of the dining room, in the dining room, and in the SHU Market.
+- Hand sanitizer stations are available at the dining room entrance, dining room, and SHU Market.

 - Plates and cups may not be reused.
 You must use clean plates and cups for every visit to the service lines.
-Reusable water bottles may be brought into the dining hall but may not be refilled at the beverage stations for this reason.
+Reusable water bottles may be brought into the dining hall but may not be refilled at the beverage stations.

-- Backpacks are permitted in the dining room and must be stored either under your chair, table, or preferably in the cubby at the entrance of the dining room.
+- Backpacks are permitted in the dining room and must be stored under your chair or table or in the cubby at the dining room entrance.

 - Large sport equipment bags will not be permitted in the dining room.

-- Ice packs not being used must be disposed of prior to entering the dining room.
+- Ice packs not being used must be disposed of before entering the dining room.

-- Students with dietary and nutritional preferences should talk with SHU Dining Management for needs to be met.
+- Students with dietary and nutritional preferences should talk with SHU Dining Management about meeting their needs.

 - Online menus, hours of operation, and other important dining information will be available here.

 Students are asked to do their part in creating a healthy environment for each other.
-Every student must take responsibility in keeping themselves healthy during this unpreceded time.
+Every student must take responsibility for keeping themselves healthy during this unpreceded time.
 Here are some healthy recommendations:

-- Wash hands frequently for 20 seconds or use hand sanitizer.
+- Frequently wash hands for a minimum of 30 seconds or use hand sanitizer.

-- Wipe down high touch items in your room including things like doorknobs, keys, and light switches.
+- Wipe down high-touch items in your room, including doorknobs, keys, and light switches.

 - Take room trash to the dumpster regularly.

 - Wipe down hard surfaces like desks and dressers with disinfectants.